@cached Decorator

 await sleep(4000) // Total 6 seconds

-const t3 = service.getTimestamp() // New value (cache expired)Size-Based Eviction
+const t3 = service.getTimestamp() // New value (cache expired)LRU Eviction

-When the cache reaches maxSize, the oldest entries are evicted:
+When the cache reaches maxSize, the least recently used entries are evicted:

 class ProductService {